arafatm/learn.coursera.building.system.with.chatgpt.api/readme.md

 be built so quickly, is changing the workflow of how the entire system might be built.
 Building an entire system might still take days or weeks or something, but at least this piece of it can be done much faster.

-And so with that, let's go on to the next video, where Isa will show how to use these components to evaluate the input to a customer service assistant.

-And this will be part of a bigger example that you see developed through this course, for building a customer service assistant for an online retailer.